infiniflow/ragflow/docs/configure_knowledge_base.md

 ### Upload file

-- RAGFlow's file management allows you to link a file to multiple knowledge bases, in which case each target knowledge base holds a reference to the file.
+- RAGFlow's **File Management** allows you to link a file to multiple knowledge bases, in which case each target knowledge base holds a reference to the file.
 - In **Knowledge Base**, you are also given the option of uploading a single file or a folder of files (bulk upload) from your local machine to a knowledge base, in which case the knowledge base holds file copies.

 While uploading files directly to a knowledge base seems more convenient, we *highly* recommend uploading files to **File Management** and then linking them to the target knowledge bases.
 This way, you can avoid permanently deleting files uploaded to the knowledge base.